vincentarck/FreeCodeCamp-Js_DSA-solution-explain-/README.md

 # Simple Algorithms
-Here I will provide an explanation of some of the challenges from CodeWars or FreecodeCamp, as a reference for some topic questions<br />
+Here I will provide an explanation of some of the easy challenges any platform coding question<br />

 ### Basic Algorithmic Scripting
+> FreecodeCamp
 Return true if the string in the first element of the array contains all of the letters of the string in the second element of the array.
 For example, *["hello", "Hello"]*, should return true because all of the letters in the second string are present in the first, ignoring case.
 The arguments *["hello", "hey"]* should return false because the string hello does not contain a y.